Adri6336/gpt-voice-conversation-chatbot/README.md

 - **P**: This attempts to cancel a request to GPT.
 It will either prevent transcribing of message or will avoid sending it to GPT.

-#### Voice Commands (All work with CLI version too except for the robot-speaking commands)
+#### Voice Commands

 - **Say 'please set tokens to #'**: When the bot recognizes this phrase, it will try to set the max_tokens of the reply to the value you specified.

 - **Say 'speak like a robot'**: This will set all responses from GPT to be spoken with a robotic TTS program that works offline.

 - **Say 'stop speaking like a robot'**: This will revert bot's TTS to whatever you had before (either Google or ElevenLabs TTS).
+In CLI mode, enter '!robospeak()' to toggle this mode.

 - **Say 'please display conversation'**: This will output your entire conversation to the terminal window.